Continue the conversation — chat opens pre-seeded with the current signal, caps, and movement.

 Adoption & Proof Points

-- GitHub: 160K+ stars, 900 contributors, 13K+ commits, releases every few hours (May 2026).
-Monthly developers: 7.5M+ (up from 650K Nov 2025, 2.5M Feb 2026, 6.5M Apr 2026).
+- GitHub: ~178K+ stars, 900+ contributors, 13K+ commits, releases every few hours (June 2026).
+Monthly active users: ~8M (up from 650K Nov 2025, 2.5M Feb 2026, 6.5M Apr 2026, 7.5M May 2026).
+ARR: ~$25M projection disclosed (June 2026).
 Fastest developer tool adoption in history per Supabase CEO Paul Copplestone.
 Enterprise: Cloudflare implementing customized workflows (and pins older versions on several repos per issue #24430), innFactory full-team adoption with internal training program.
 Backing: Y Combinator W21, undisclosed post-launch funding.
 Revenue: OpenCode Go ($5 first month then $10/month, now Chinese-lab models only), Zen pay-as-you-go gateway, Black enterprise gateway ($200), enterprise per-seat.
 SST profitable in 2025.
 Team: Anomaly Innovations (formerly SST) -- Jay (CEO), Frank Wang (CTO), Dax Raad, Adam Elmore.
 Controversy: Anthropic blocked OpenCode from Claude consumer OAuth tokens (Jan 9, 2026; ToS update Feb 19; maintainer removed Anthropic OAuth plugin Mar 19), which paradoxically drove awareness; OpenAI partnered to extend Codex subscriptions to OpenCode.
 Pricing grumbling about the $200 Black tier vs cheaper Codex, but stars/MAU still climbing (no exodus).

 Risks & Limitations